 Yoga: The great Bharatiya knowledge system that unites physical self with metaphysical beyond

+Yoga: How the great Bharatiya knowledge system unites physical self with metaphysical beyond

 ‘Yog’ is a holistic science of human well-being, and it helps to unite with the whole cosmos with endless cosmic intelligence